ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/sensitivity.rst

 Efficiencies
 ------------

-No system is 100% efficient, and efficiency terms are used in the sensitivty calculations to reflect in-efficiencies in the real world systems.
+No system is 100% efficient, and efficiency terms are used in the sensitivity calculations to reflect in-efficiencies in the real world systems.
 These unitless efficiencies (:math:`\eta`) are scaled from 0 (completely inefficient) to 1 (completely efficient).
 Below we describe the efficiencies used in the calculator

 :math:`\eta_{A}`, the dish efficiency, is given by: